Shopify

 The condition for the collection should be something like price > -1000000.

-Second we need to create an alternate layout for showing our data using the collection.
+Create an alternate layout for showing your data using the collection.

 Select liquid for the file type.